Drilling Holes of Seashells – Making of Seashell Jewelry

 Seashell Jewelry Making

-This article will describe some tips and advices how to drill holes of seashells in making of seashells jewelry.
-Drilling holes of seashells is quite difficult and shall be done very carefully.
+This article will describe some tips and advice on how to drill holes in seashells for making seashell jewelry.
+Drilling holes in seashells is quite tricky and should be done very carefully.
 Seashells are often quite fragile.
-Be very careful drilling holes in them and also try to pick shells that are not chipping or flaking at the edges.
-There are a few precautions that we should know and take in order to prevent the seashells from crack and damage.
+Be very careful drilling holes in them, and also try to pick shells that are not chipping or flaking at the edges.
+There are a few precautions that we should know and take to prevent the seashells from cracking and being damaged.

 1 – Drilling bits

 Use A Dremel.
-A Dremel tool works well also because it’s higher speed than your regular drill.
-Especially good for delicate shells; use a very small bit.
-It wasn’t possible to use a very fast speed because the hardness of the shell made the drill bit slip and mark the surface.
-Once the hole was started, continue with slow because even then the drill would overheat from the effort.
+A Dremel tool also works well because it’s a higher speed than your regular drill.
+Especially suitable for delicate shells; use a small amount.
+It wasn’t possible to use a breakneck speed because the hardness of the shell made the drill bit slip and mark the surface.
+Once the hole was started, continue with slow speed because even then the drill would overheat from the effort.
 We had to stop every 5 minutes and allow the drill to cool down for about 20 minutes to half an hour.
-Also suggested to use diamond points to drill.
+Also, it is suggested to use diamond points for drilling.

 2 – Water

 When you drill with diamond points, always use water to cool the points or they will fail quickly.
-This also keeps the dust down, but wear a good quality filter mask or use a vacuum to catch any dust/spray.
-Seashell dust is toxic, and I don’t mean a little bit toxic.
-You can really hurt yourself if you breath it in, or get it into your eyes, a cut or sore, or ingest it.
+This also helps keep the dust down, but wear a good-quality filter mask or use a vacuum to catch any dust/spray.
+Seashell dust is toxic, and I don’t mean a little bit poisonous.
+You can really hurt yourself if you breathe it in, or get it into your eyes, a cut or sore, or ingest it.
 Sometimes the particulates are so small you don’t realize they’re in the air around you.
-When you breathe this dust in, it gets embedded in your lungs and it won’t come out.
+When you breathe this dust in, it gets embedded in your lungs, and it won’t come out.
 It will literally be there forever, and it’s toxic.
 Obviously, don’t put your drill in the water, just the tip of the bit doing the drilling.

 3 – Start Drilling